 I’m asking because I just bought a DVD off of eBay that’s packed with tons of software programs for troubleshooting and maintaining a PC, but I have just found out that ALL of it is freeware that’s distributed under the GNU GPL License.

-Rick’s answer: In a nutshell, the answer is yes Gordon.
-It is entirely legal to charge for copies of software that is distributed under the GNU GPL license.
-That is clearly stated in the third paragraph of the “Preamble” section of the GNU GPL license terms.
+Rick’s answer: The short answer to your question is yes, Gordon.
+It is entirely legal to charge for copies of “free” software that is distributed under the GNU GPL license.
+That is clearly stated in the last paragraph in section 4 of the “Terms And Conditions” of the GNU GPL license: